 I had hoped to write about my memories from Pattaya as the opener for today's column, but I have been incredibly busy this past week and I just could not find the time to put together an opening piece.
-Instead I offer a few photos from Pattaya in the past.
+Instead I offer a few photos from Pattaya in

 This week's column is shorter than usual due to a crazy schedule I am working through at the moment.